evanmrosas/Wedding_Planner-repo/README.md

-# Test File
+# Wedding Planning Application

-ignore this file. for testing purposes only
+this app is for our Projects and Algos class